MV-CUBO/PROJETO-CUBO-FINAL-BACKEND/README.md

 ## 📦 Local Deployment

-Here is what you have to do to get the application to be installed in your localhost.
+Here is what you have to do to get the application to be installed on your localhost.
 PS: In this example we're using Visual Studio Code as IDE.

 ```
 1 - make a git clone of this application